 Building on the enthusiasm of our first virtual annual meeting in 2020, we continue to bring the C-DEBI community together through a virtual meeting series.
 These virtual events are held monthly during the first week of each month, with a regular rotation of science workshops and professional development workshops.
-Each workshop will contain about 90 minutes of programming, including invited speakers to give plenary tutorials and presentations, breakout sessions, and plenary Q&A sessions.
+Each workshop contains about 90 minutes of programming, including plenary presentations by invited speakers, a community building breakout session, and a plenary Q&A session.
 To foster an open environment for data sharing and discussion, sessions will not be recorded.

 The layout of the 90-minute meetings (all 9:30 – 11:00AM Pacific Time) is anticipated to be:

 - Welcome (10 minutes)

 - Community building ice breaker (10 minutes; in breakout rooms if the group is large)

 - Plenary talk(s) (30 minutes)